Vivonet/Gravity/README.md

 Why "Gravity"?

 Well, gravity is simple.
 It's a law: things attract.
-Gravity is the universe's way of optimizing space, just like your interface elements will automatically size and shrink to their ideal size and will just automatically look good and behave like you want.
+Gravity is the universe's way of optimizing space, just like your interface elements will naturally size to their ideal size and will just automatically look good and behave like you want, and more importantly, how your users expect.

 Go ahead, sketch out a simple UI on a piece of paper or your favourite app.
 Looking at it, you already have a good idea of which elements should expand or shrink, and which elements should collapse before other elements.
 It's usually pretty obvious.
 Gravity aims to turn that intuitive knowledge into a functioning UI with as little work as possible.

-Gravity is inspired on the surface by WPF, but is a much much simpler take on it.
-You define an interface as a tree: everything has its place in the hierarchy and the resultant interface is generated programmatically with all of the proper layout constraints in place, so you get all the power of auto layout without even having to touch it.
+Gravity is inspired on the surface by WPF, but is a much simpler take on it.
+You define an interface as a tree: everything has its place in the hierarchy and the resultant interface is generated deterministically with all of the proper layout constraints in place, so you get all the power of auto layout without the burden of having to touch it yourself.
 (Although you *can* touch it if you want to.
-It's all still there.
-Gravity isn't a black box.)
+It's all still there and easy to get to.
+Gravity isn't a black box—er… hole?)

 Gravity is really a layout engine for programmers who prefer the precision and control of a code file over loosey goosey mousework.
-Unlike Interface Builder, which presents you with a visualization of your software and requires you to build and tweak that interface graphically, Gravity lets you tweak your interface *textually*, just like editing source code.
-Yeah you have to rebuild and run to see your changes, but the control and precision it gives you is worth it.
-It's also far, far harder to accidentally do something unintended and end up breaking your entire UI.
-Interface builder is fragile like that.
+Unlike Interface Builder, which presents you with a visualization of your software and requires you to build and tweak that interface graphically, Gravity lets you build and tweak your interface *textually*, just like editing source code.
+It's mathematically precise and has far fewer points of potential failure than Auto Layout.
 Gravity aims to be a solid mathematical foundation for your app's interface.

-Another bonus?
-Because Gravity's syntax is so much simpler than a XIB file, things like source control diffs are so much more readable.

 Gravity is more than just a layout language.
 Gravity is a metaphor.
 For the way we picture and convey the information we want to display to our users.
 It is minimalism and efficiency.